superfly/docs/reference/configuration.html.md

 nav: firecracker
 ---

-The Fly platform uses `fly.toml` to configure applications for deployment.
+You can configure an app for deployment on Fly.io using a `fly.toml` file.
 Configuration of builds, environment variables, internet-exposed services, disk mounts and release commands go here.

 TOML is a [simple configuration file format](https://github.com/toml-lang/toml).
 Here's a [useful introduction](https://npf.io/2014/08/intro-to-toml/) on its syntax.

 You don't need to create a `fly.toml` file by hand.
-Running [flyctl launch](/docs/flyctl/launch/) will create a `fly.toml` file for you.
+Running [flyctl launch](/docs/flyctl/launch/) will create one file for you.
 You can also generate one from an existing app by running [flyctl config save](/docs/flyctl/config-save/).

 *VSCode users*: Install the [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) extension for automatic `fly.toml` validation and hints drawn from this documentation.